This article was last updated on May 17

 There also provisions in the Biden Stimulus package for Unemployment tax breaks on the first $10,200 of benefits.

 Payment Status of 25-week Extensions in New York – Latest News and Status on PUA, PEUC and $300 FPUC

 The Federal Department of Labor (DOL) has now issued formal guidelines for states to implement the latest unemployment extensions.
-There could be a lapse in benefits as the CAA program coverage may end before the NY DOL can update their program/systems to enable the 25-week of extensions funded under the ARP Program.
-The NY DOL will notify claimants who exhausted those benefits when their payments are ready to resume.
+The NY DOL has updated their program/systems to process the 25-week of pandemic unemployment benefit extensions for new and existing claimants.
+The NY DOL will notify claimants if they need to take any manual action to resume payments or address benefit year end issues (see below).
 Anyone currently collecting unemployment in any amount will also receive the $300 FPUC supplemental benefit.

 Benefit Year End (BYE) Date

 With many New Yorkers having received unemployment benefits for over 12 months, they would have reached their benefit year end date and in some cases need to file for a new claim.
 But there are some exceptions noted per NY DOL guidelines:

 If you have not worked for an employer OR have worked for an employer but have not earned 10 times your

 weekly benefit rate since filing your initial claim: Continue to certify on your existing claim.
 You can keep

 certifying on your existing claim.
 You do not have to reapply if you did not return to work, but if you choose to

 reapply, NY DOL will review your eligibility for a new claim.